Nitishshukla1608/college_wifi_interface/README.md

-# COllege wifi connection interface
+# College wifi connection interface
 <br>
 This is the interface for the  hostel or college wifi connection .
 <br>